 - Common Agricultural Policy (CAP)

 - Organic farming

 Aliénor regularly organises farm visits, allowing policymakers and any other interested stakeholders to get to know a sector better through a field experience.
 These visits give farmers the opportunity to have direct exchanges with policymakers.

 Aliénor has launched and provides the secretariat of AREME, an association gathering around the same table different organisations sharing a common goal of making the recycling of small aluminium packaging a reality and developing activities to achieve this objective.
 Aliénor’s activities go from developing and implementing lobbying strategies for the working group, facilitating the exchange of knowledge (including technical knowledge) and organising visits and tests on the field.

 In a world of limited resources, Aliénor supports its clients in their initiatives to ensure that technical and logistical solutions are in place, helping them close the loop and achieve their environmental policy objectives.
 Aliénor’s circular-economy experts work on different policies aiming at attaining the objectives of a more circular economy.

 At the EU level and in the framework of the EU Green Deal:

 - Chemicals Strategy for Sustainability and related legislation (REACH, etc.)

-- Circular Economy Action Plan, including waste management legislation and initiatives
+- Circular Economy Action Plan, including waste management and sustainable products legislation and initiatives

 At the national level (Belgium and Luxembourg):